January 25, 2023 Update

 If you have questions about Goddard College’s COVID risk mitigation strategy, contact the Student Services Office.

-Goddard College’s Vaccination Policy
+Goddard College’s Vaccination Recommendations

+As mentioned, we highly recommend that all students on all Goddard College campuses, be up to date on their COVID-19 vaccination prior to arrival.
 In addition, it is also strongly recommended that students, faculty, and staff get a flu shot.

-*If you are traveling internationally, review the CDC for all international air or land travel Symptoms & Exposure, Isolation & Quarantine
+*If you are traveling internationally, review the CDC for all international air or land travel Symptoms & Exposure, Isolation & Quarantine.

 COVID-19 affects different people in different ways; infected people have reported a wide range of symptoms—from mild to severe.